 The policies of insurance of general liability, professional liability, and excess (umbrella) liability referenced above include Blanket Additional Insured coverage for parties named pursuant to a written contract.
 Accordingly, this Agreement hereby names Client, its subsidiaries, affiliates, directors, officers and employees as additional insureds, with a waiver of subrogation, for coverage pertaining to bodily injury, property damage, and personal and advertising injury liability caused in whole or in part by Arch Pools’ negligent acts or omissions under this Agreement during the course of the Term.

 Arch Pools shall notify Client at least thirty (30) days prior to the effective date of any cancellation or modification of such policy.
 Arch Pools shall, upon execution of this Agreement and upon request by Client, provide Client with a certificate of insurance evidencing the coverage listed above.
 If Client requires additional insurance to be carried by Arch Pools, Client shall promptly reimburse Arch Pools for said costs attributable thereto.
 Arch Pools may negotiate and settle claims with respect to insurance carried by Arch Pools in its sole discretion.

+Arch Pools shall require any subcontractor hired in connection with this Agreement to carry insurance with the same limits and provisions required to be carried by the Arch Pools under this Agreement

 Defaults and Remedies.